ozt-ca/TokyoCovidMonitor/README.md

 Currently, Tokyo metropolitan government announces the number of COVID-19 positive case at 3 pm [here](https://www.fukushihoken.metro.tokyo.lg.jp/) on a daily basis. `TokyoCovidMonitor` enables you to grasp the latest time-series trend of daily positive cases, just with inputting the number announced.

 Unlike the other advanced models such as SIR or combination of SIR and some machine learning, the model of this package is quite simple.
 But it shows a simple daily trend that can be easily interpreted, and the current situation in which the number of cases is increasing or decreasing.

+**Warning**

+Please do not use `TokyoCovidMonitor` for predicting future values (daily positive cases).
+In general, predicting future values of time series is difficult due to various kinds of theoretical limitations.
+This package offers "as is" perspective, not "to be".

 ## Installation